Adrastus: Pindar

 and suffering disgrace in his warrior spirit.

 Pindar attributes the founding of the Nemean Games to Adrastus.
 And, after the death of Amphiaraus, Pindar has Adrastus say: "I dearly miss the eye of my army, good both as a seer and at fighting with the spear."

-In Pythian 8, Pindar mentions Ardastus receiving a prophecy from the dead Amphiaraus during the battle of the Epigoni at Thebes:
+In Pythian 8, Pindar mentions Adrastus receiving a prophecy from the dead Amphiaraus during the battle of the Epigoni at Thebes: